Documentation Index

 Test with sample documents

-Before deploying, run your workflow with representative sample documents to catch edge cases.
+Before deploying, run your workflow with representative sample documents to

 Example: Invoice Processing Workflow